hplgit/virtual-classroom/src/message_new_student.rst

 	git push origin master

-Some other handy commands is
+Some other handy commands are

 .. code-block::

-	git status
+	git status                        # Overview of files
-	git diff
-	git log
-	git commit -a -m 'Some message'
-	git reset
-	git checkout -b 'new branch name'
+	git diff                          # Differnce that are not staged for commit git log                           # List over the last commits git commit -a -m 'Some message'   # Commits all changes git reset                         # Removes all changes to the last commit git checkout -b 'new branch name' # Creates a new branch

 This is a short manual for working with your own repository.
-There will later on come a sort manual for collaboration.
+There will later on come a manual for collaboration.

 More information:
+ * See the `course material <http://hplgit.github.io/teamods/bitgit/Langtangen_github.pdf>`_
- * If you want to learn more about git, the three first chapters http://git-scm.com/book is a good reference.
+ * If you want a more extensive introduction to git, see the three first chapters in `this book <http://git-scm.com/book>`_
- * Course material
- * GitHubs own tutorial